exa-laboratories/Julia-Wav-KAN/README.md

 # Julia-Wav-KAN
-A Julia implementation of Wavelet Kolmogorov-Arnold Networks.
-MLP and wavKAN implementations of the Transformer and Recurrent Neural Operator (RNO) are applied to the 1D unit cell problem with a viscoelastic constitutive relation.
+A Julia implementation of Wavelet Kolmogorov-Arnold Networks (wavKAN).

+Mutli-layer Perceptron (MLP) and wavKAN implementations of the Transformer and Recurrent Neural Operator (RNO) are applied to the 1D unit cell problem with a viscoelastic constitutive relation.

 ## To Run